-Steps 2 and 3 can be performed by district administrators and/or using tools/technology that calculate the averages for the evaluator.
+Steps 2 and 3 can be performed by program administrators and/or using tools/technology that calculate the averages for the evaluator.

 The summative Teacher Performance and Practice component rating and the domain/indicator-level ratings will be shared and discussed with teachers during the End-of-Year Conference.
-This process Connecticut State Department of Education can also be followed in advance of the Mid-Year Conference to discuss formative progress related to the Teacher Performance and Practice rating.
+This process can also be followed in advance of the Mid-Year Conference to discuss formative progress related to the Teacher Performance and Practice rating.